ConorWilliams/libfork/README.md

 Libfork presents a cross-platform API that decouples scheduling tasks (a customization point) from writing tasks and expressing their dependencies.
 Additionally, libfork provides performant work-stealing schedulers for general use.

-TODO: split docs into:

-User api:
-Context API (for implementors)
-Internal:

-TODO: Catalogue deps (i.e pkg-config) (fresh ubuntu wsl)

-TODO: detect HALO and bail out

-TODO: invoke (eventually<T>, because exceptions don't propagate return will never have thrown!)

-TODO: logging at call-site, name at definition task<T, "name">

-TODO: pass return_address in first_arg

-TODO: no forked r-values at the promise constructor level

-TODO: test dependencies when installing, test install on fresh machine.

-TODO: CI -fno-exceptions

-TODO: remove constexpr in byte_cast and friends (MSVC showed us the way)

-TODO: A check in the CI that makes sure single header is up to date with the rest of the code.

 ## Benchmarks